 With the color options of colonial white, cotton white, and Sedona beige, the toilet comes along with the ceramic blaze, which means the effortless cleaning and never fading color.

 The Neorest is equipped with a night light, so in the future you don’t have to stumble around in the bathroom to find where you need to lay your eggs.

 More importantly, the Neorest 550 has three key features mentioned above:

 - Precise water usage

-Also, the washlet cleansing includes 3 modes as an option, with an adjustable heated seat and spray, the experience of using this toilet is spectacular.
-If it is not enough, the model comes along with a remote control for more advanced setting.
+Also, the washlet cleansing includes 3 modes as an option, with an adjustable heated seat and spray, the experience of using this expensive toilet is spectacular.
+If it is not enough, this expensive model comes along with a remote control for more advanced setting.
 It is probably the best toilet I have seen so far.

 What Separates Great From Good